ubernostrum/django-registration/docs/quickstart.rst

-You will need to configure URLs to use the one-step workflow; the easiest way is to :func:`~django.urls.include` the URLconf `django_registration.backends.one_step.urls` in your root URLconf.
-For example, to place the URLs under the prefix `/accounts/` in your URL
+You will need to configure URLs to use the one-step workflow; the easiest way is to :func:`~django.urls.include` the URLconf `django_registration.backends.one_step.urls` somewhere in your URL configuration.
+For example, to place the URLs under the prefix `/accounts/` in your URL structure:
-structure:

 .. code-block:: python